Is your child among

 Does insurance coverage differ if my child is living in a dorm versus an apartment?

-Your child’s personal property is generally covered under your homeowners policy if they’re away from home.
-However, when students choose to live in an apartment, they should consider purchasing a separate renters insurance policy.
-That’s because renters insurance often also provides for additional living expenses if an apartment becomes uninhabitable because of something like a fire.
-(It’s also worth reviewing some of the other reasons why renters insurance is worth considering.)
+Your children’s personal property is generally covered under your homeowners policy if they’re away from home.
+However, when students choose to live in an apartment, they should consider purchasing a separate renters insurance policy, which can provide for additional living expenses if an apartment becomes uninhabitable because of something like a fire.

 What steps can my child take to safeguard her belongings?

-- Always lock doors.
+- Always lock the doors.
 Sounds obvious, but most dorm thefts occur during the day.

 - Fireproof things.
-Don’t leave candles, cigarettes and grills—the most common causes of fires—untended.
+Don’t leave candles, cigarettes and grills—the most common causes of fires—unattended.
 To be extra safe, consider flameless candles, indoor grills and simply kicking the habit.

 - Safeguard pricier items—or just leave them at home.
 Bikes, jewelry, watches and laptops are some of the biggest targets of theft.
 So be sure to lock them up or leave them at a trusted residence that doesn’t have a high level of foot traffic.

 Another thing to keep in mind is that most insurers limit how much they will pay for theft of any one item (at Erie Insurance, the limit is $3,000).
-So, if a prized possession is worth more, make sure to take out an additional personal inland marine rider (also known as a “floater”) on the policy.
+If a prized possession is worth more, you may want to add coverage.

 Do I need to make any adjustments to my child’s auto coverage if she’s away at school?

-Because you’ll have one less driver living at home when your son or daughter goes off to college, your household might get a discount if the child doesn’t take the car to college.* If your child does take a set of wheels, review your coverage to make sure he or she is properly insured.
-(This is especially important if your child is attending school in another city or state.)
+Because you’ll have one less driver living at home when your son or daughter goes off to college, your household might get a discount if the child doesn’t take the car to college.* If your child does take a car to school, review your coverage with an insurance agent to make sure he or she is properly insured.

 Are college kids eligible for any discounts?